-Read through all the application materials in this guide so you know what you will need to prepare.
+Read through all the application requirements in this guide.

 Create an online profile on our application portal.
 You will be asked to provide your name, contact information, and other information about yourself.
 If you have previously applied for a Louisville Institute program, make sure to update your contact information.